fishjam-dev/fishjam-docs/docs/benchmarks/hls.md

   - The utility steadily increases the number of simulated clients over the course of the test, up to a given amount
   - Clients simulate an HLS player continuously requesting the most recent segments/partials (as if watching a livestream)
-  - Each client opens a separate connection to Jellyfish on machine `A` (no connection pooling)
+  - Each client opens a separate connection to Fishjam on machine `A` (no connection pooling)

 ### Machine specs